Beyond the Silhouette

-Beyond the Silhouette is a 1991 British–Canadian erotic political thriller film directed by Lloyd A. Simandl and starring Tracy Scoggins, Marc Singer and Brion James.
+Beyond the Silhouette (simply titled Silhouette in some countries), is a 1991 British–Canadian erotic political thriller film directed by Lloyd A. Simandl and starring Tracy Scoggins, Marc Singer and Brion James.
 Scoggins plays a lawyer who mistakenly comes into possession of a brooch wanted by a shadowy organization after a chance encounter with an escort girl working for one of its members.
 The film was released in the U.S. as Ultimate Desires.
 It was negatively received, despite earning some notice for its departure from the genre's narrative conventions.

 Production

 The film was produced by Canada's North American Pictures in partnership with Welsh company EGM International.
 Principal photography started on November 13 and wrapped up on December 12, 1990, under the working title Silhouette.
 It took place in the Vancouver metropolitan area, where North American was based, with studio interiors shot in Burnaby.
 The film reunited Tracy Scoggins and Marc Singer, who had just worked together on Watchers II and were good friends.
 Although Scoggins had appeared nude before, she acknowledged that "there are a couple of scenes that, if my mother was there, I'd be shaking the popcorn bag in front of her eyes to distract her."
 However, she enjoyed the freedom allowed by features compared to the standards and practices of her television work, and wished that the story could have been shot in sequence to better get into her role.